Arts & Culture

 Public art, besides being a City of Calgary policy, has always been an integral part of the EV Master Plan.

-Show your true colours on EV’s Langevin Bridge.
+Show your true colours on EV’s Reconciliation Bridge.

-The 100-year-old Langevin Bridge in East Village is lit with thousands of LED lights that change with the seasons and in honour of holidays and events.
+The 100-year-old Reconciliation Bridge (formerly Langevin Bridge) in East Village is lit with thousands of LED lights that change with the seasons and in honour of holidays and events.
 Now you can choose the colours you’d like to see on this brilliant gateway to East Village.